-As a state agency, SUNY College at Old Westbury is subject to the Freedom of Information Law.
+As a state agency, the State University of New York at Old Westbury is subject to the Freedom of Information Law.
 We have posted the regulations, as required, on our website, and at the Office of Human Resources.

 A person, outside agency or group may request information from the College by writing our Records Access Officer,William Kimmins.
 The request must reasonably describe the record or records that are being requested, and be as specific as possible (i.e., indicate dates, titles, specific files and designations, as appropriate).
 Reasonable fees may be charged for duplication of materials or for clerical assistance.